Is it finally time to call Trump racist?

 For those who previously balked at calling President Donald Trump a racist, his alleged remarks about Haiti and African nations being “sh-thole countries” was the final straw.

-The remarks, reportedly made in a bipartisan meeting about immigration Thursday night, aren't the first time Trump has said racially-charged statements but has opened the conversation as to whether it is time to call Trump a racist.
+The remarks — reportedly made in a bipartisan meeting about immigration Thursday night — aren't the first time Trump has made racially-charged statements, but they have reopened the conversation as to whether it is time to call Trump a racist.

-Sen. Dick Durbin, D-Ill., who was in Thursday’s meeting said he heard Trump’s comments, condemned the "vile, racist" remarks.
+Sen. Dick Durbin, D-Ill., who was in Thursday’s meeting, said he heard Trump’s comments and condemned the "vile, racist" remarks.
 And former RNC chairman and MSNBC contributor Michael Steele asserted Friday that Trump is racist and that the "evidence is right there."

 Republican Rep. Mia Love of Utah, the first Haitian-American woman elected to Congress, said Trump’s behavior is “unacceptable” and has called on Trump to apologize.